core-wg/yang-cbor/draft-veillette-core-yang-library-latest.md

         }
         mandatory true;
         description
-          "Indicates the type of conformance the server endpoint is claiming for the YANG module identified by this entry.";
+          "Indicates the type of conformance the server is claiming for the YANG module identified by this entry.";
       }

       list submodule {